sobekcore/yerba-mate-home/README.md

 ```
 <username>:<password>@tcp(<hostname>:3306)/<database_name>
 ```
-and replace each sequence containing keys in brackets.
+and then replace each sequence containing keys in brackets.

 ## Currently work in progress